ajs-voices/once-upon-a-dream/scenes/067-house-of-crowley.md

 # House of Crowley

-**Alex**
+**Zane**

-After Nox left I was at the club before opening.
+After Angel left I was at the club before opening.
 I didn't need to be Drew could handle Devlin and the guys.
 But I wanted to be there he was my friend and it brought back memories and old dreams.
 Dreams I didn't even want anymore.
 Sure the whole being rich and famous was always appealing.
 But life on the road I wasn't sure I wanted anymore.
 I had a safe life, I liked my life.
 I didn't regret giving up my music.
 I could have been right there with Devlin if I hadn't gone to college instead.
 But we do what we do, I did it mostly for a girl, but also to make my dad happy.
 It's funny how naive I was back then.
 Everything had been about Very.
 I was in love.
-And I wasn't about to let Nox make that same mistake.
+And I wasn't about to let Angel make that same mistake.

 He was leaving in a few weeks.
 I already knew I was going to be miserable without him.
 I felt it in my bones.
 Even being behind the bar reminded me that my guy was going away for 6 weeks without me.
 It wasn't his fault, and I wasn't going to hold him back.
 He'd done anything and everything to stay, I pushed him away.
 Typical me.